INSONSHADE Logo

 In addition to orange peel, certain essential oils, such as peppermint oil, eucalyptus oil, and lemon eucalyptus oil, boast insect-repelling properties.
 Their strong fragrances and volatile nature make them capable of deterring specific pests.

 For instance, peppermint oil can fend off mosquitoes, while lemon eucalyptus oil helps thwart ant invasions.
-To utilize these essential oils effectively, diffuse them into the air in the appropriate manner for insect-repelling effects.
+To utilize these essential oils effectively, diffuse them into the air appropriately for insect-repelling effects.

 FAQs